 Dealing with the Officer

-- When stopped by an officer do not provide them with evidence against you.
-The officer will use what you say against you.
-Officers make notes right after your interaction and will write down what you say to them.
-This can incriminate you later at trial.
-If you truly believe you are innocent you can make you own notes after receiving a ticket.
-It may be sometime until you have your day in court.
+- The officer will use what you say against you.
+Officers make notes right after your interaction and will write down what you say to them, so anything you say could incriminate you.
+If you truly believe you are innocent you can make your own notes after receiving a ticket.
+It may be some time until you have your day in court.

-- You get more with honey than you do with vinegar.
-If you are rude to officer, they likely will make notes of this as well and be less inclined to deal with you if you dispute the ticket.
+- Remember, you get more with honey than you do with vinegar.
+If you are rude to the officer, they likely will make notes of this as well and be less inclined to deal with you if you dispute the ticket.
 My advice is to be polite and respectful when dealing with the officer.

 The Dispute Process

-- Dispute your ticket within 30 days.
-This can be done by going into ICBC, mailing or faxing in a Notice of Dispute along with a copy of your ticket.
+- If you decide to dispute your ticket, you must do so within 30 days.
+This can be done in person at ICBC, or by mailing or faxing a Notice of Dispute along with a copy of your ticket.

 - A Notice of Hearing will be mailed to you advising you of the court date.
 This will take about a year.
 Mark the court date in your calendar and do not miss your court date.
 If you move let ___ know.
 If you don’t receive the Notice of Hearing you may be out of luck.

-- If you miss the 30 day ticket dispute period, you may still be able to make an application for late dispute.
+- If you miss the 30-day ticket dispute period, you may still be able to make an application for a late dispute.
 Mickelson & Whysall can help you prepare and file this application if you.

-- If you hire Mickelson & Whysall we will appear in court with you, and many times we can appear on your behalf.
+- If you hire Mickelson & Whysall, we can appear in court with you and negotiate on your behalf.

 The Danger of Points